 As mentioned above, purchasing a property in Special Designated Areas does not require an AIP permit.
 It’s possible irrespective of the buyer’s nationality.

-Following the Maltese laws, properties outside the SDA require the buyer to get the AIP permit.
+Following the Maltese laws, properties outside the SDA require the buyer to get an AIP permit.
 Take note that properties acquired under an AIP permit cannot be sublet.
 Learn more about the process and costs of buying a property in Malta.

 Maltese and EU Citizens – both with five years continuous residence in Malta |